collocations.org

 give (sb), offer (sb), provide, take, teach

-She gives singing lessons. | They''re offering free lessons in computing. | I had to take a biology lesson this afternoon because the biology teacher was away. | He doesn''t teach very many lessons these days.
+I had to take a biology lesson this afternoon because the biology teacher was away.
+(BrE)

 get

-Pupils get lessons on how to organize their study time.
+Students get lessons on how to organize their study time.

 prepare

-The trouble is that teachers don''t prepare their lessons carefully enough.
+The trouble is that teachers don't prepare their lessons carefully enough.

-skip
+miss, skip

 He got into trouble for skipping lessons.

-during a/the ~
+during a/the lesson

 No talking was allowed during the lesson.

-in a/the ~
+in a/the lesson

-You can''t expect to learn all there is to know about the subject in a 45-minute lesson.
+You can't expect to learn all there is to know about the subject in a 45-minute lesson.

-~ about
+lesson about

 a lesson about the Civil War

-~ in
+lesson in

 He took lessons in Thai cookery.

-~ on
+lesson on

 a lesson on the Roman Empire

-~ with
+lesson with

-2. sth learnt through experience
+2. sth learned through experience

-important, salutary, useful, valuable | bitter, hard, painful
+bitter, hard, painful

-It''s a hard lesson to learn.
+It's a hard lesson to learn.

 clear

-VERB + LESSON
+VERB + lesson

 draw, learn